 Plain text version of Gantt chart

-- November 2026: Inspector's report (These are estimates - once the plan is submitted, the timetable is in the hands of the Planning Inspectorate)
+- January 2027: Inspector's report (This is an estimate - once the plan is submitted, the timetable is in the hands of the Planning Inspectorate)

-- March 2027: Adopt (These are estimates - once the plan is submitted, the timetable is in the hands of the Planning Inspectorate)
+- May 2027: Adopt (This is an estimate - once the plan is submitted, the timetable is in the hands of the Planning Inspectorate)

 Annual Monitoring Report